wesbos/es6-articles/01 - var Scoping Refresher.md

 console.log(width);
 ```

 Generally, it's probably not what you want to do.
-You want to keep your variables inside of your function.
-If you need something outside of a function, you want to return it and store that in a variable.
+You want to keep your variables inside your function.
+If you need something outside a function, you want to return it and store that in a variable.
 That's something that we need to know about function scoping.
 But I'm going to show you a use case where function scoping sort of comes back and bites us.

 Let's say we have an age variable and we have an if statement.
 We want to create a number of dog years.
 If they are greater than 12, let's calculate their ages in dog years and show "You are (however many) dog years old" in the console if they're older than 12.